-The projections consider operational costs and expenses (OPEX), exclusively of TOTVS TECHFIN, therefore not including any information or data (present or estimated) relating to its subsidiary, Supplier Administradora de Cartão de Crédito S.A.
+Operating costs and expenses (OPEX), exclusively for TOTVS TECHFIN, therefore not including any information or data (present or estimated) relating to its subsidiary, Supplier Gestora de Cartão de Crédito S.A.

 TOTVS TECHFIN's OPEX comprises Operating Costs, Research and Development, Sales and Marketing Expenses, and General and Administrative Expenses and Others.